-The industy via the OLEC partners have indicated that ICT is not required for this job role at level 2.
+The industry has indicated that ICT is not required for the job role.

 Knowledge qualifications

 If applicants already have one of the knowledge qualifications or individual QCF units at Level 2 (see knowledge qualifications page) before starting their apprenticeship, they may count this and will not have to repeat the qualification providing they have achieved this qualification within five years of starting their apprenticeship.
 For example, they may have already achieved the knowledge element as part of the Welsh Baccalaureate.
 Further more the hours that were spent gaining the qualification may be counted towards the total hours for the apprenticeship.